Bulk-boundary correspondence and singularity-filling in long-range free-fermion chains: The long-range Kitaev chain

 \subsection{Finite-size splittings}

 Let us consider a case of the long-range Kitaev chain \eqref{eq:kitaevapp} when $\alpha=\beta$ and $J=\Delta$, and consider $\lvert a\rvert =\lvert 2J/\mu\rvert<\zeta(\alpha)^{-1}$, we are then in the trivial phase.
-We will use the rigorous methods explained in Appendix \ref{app:filling} to calculate the relevant Toeplitz determinant that we believe gives us the edge mode splittings.
+We will use the rigorous methods explained in the next section (Rigorous Underpinnings for Conjecture \ref{conjecture}) to calculate the relevant Toeplitz determinant that we believe gives us the edge mode splittings.
 After an overall renormalisation:

 In this case, we have that $1/f_0(z)$ has no negative Fourier coefficients.
 We can then use Theorem \ref{thm:BoettcherSilbermann} (given below) to see that the splitting is exactly zero if we take $f(z)\rightarrow z^\omega f_0(z)$ for $\omega>0$.
 This is trivial to observe at the Hamiltonian level, we have decoupled Majorana modes for this choice of $f(z)$.
 More interesting is that for $\omega<0$ the same theorem leads us to predict edge mode splittings as in Proposition \ref{prop:asymptotics}.
-In particular $l(z) = \frac{1}{1+a\mathrm{Li}_\alpha (z)}$, and we can calculate as in Appendix \ref{app:example}:
+In particular $l(z) = \frac{1}{1+a\mathrm{Li}_\alpha (z)}$, and we can calculate (as in the previous section):